 One of the key benefits of being a member of the ASTW is the opportunity to network with other travel professionals at regular ASTW events.

-There are regular ASTW lunches in Sydney, Melbourne and Brisbane, organised by a lunch coordinator in each city, as well as a Trivia Night and a Wine & Wickets cricket day.
+There are regular ASTW lunches in Sydney, Melbourne, Brisbane, SA and WA organised by a lunch coordinator in each city, as well as a Trivia Night and a Wine & Wickets cricket day.

 The highlight of the ASTW year is the Annual General Meeting and Awards weekend, which is held either in Australia or overseas (previous venues have ranged from Shanghai to Cape Town) and includes seminars, workshops, guest speakers and the gala awards night.